AkumaVenom/Renegade-NXT/README.md

 The MIT License does not apply to third-party names, trademarks, characters, assets, sounds, textures, models, maps or other copyrighted material.

-See the LICENSE and THIRD_PARTY.md files for more information.
+See the LICENSE files for more information.

 Contributing